 To make it easier for healthcare providers to conduct the analysis, the Office of the National Coordinator for Health Information Technology (ONC and the HHS Office for Civil Rights (OCR) developed a comprehensive and downloadable Security Risk Assessment Tool (SRA Tool).
 The Tool guides providers through each HIPAA requirement and asks questions about the organization’s activities.

 Replying to the questionnaire — there are a total of 156 questions — can help a provider identify potential risks to protected health information.
 Thanks to that, a provider can timely handle all the issues, for example, carry out staff training in case of password sharing.
-Therefore, risk assessment can help healthcare providers avoid data breaches and, thus, improve data security.
+Therefore, the risk assessment can help healthcare providers avoid data breaches and, thus, improve data security.

 EHR security begins with you